Admiral Twin

 Admiral Twin is an American pop rock/power pop band, formed in 1997 in Tulsa, Oklahoma.
+The award-winning group has toured North America extensively, and has released multiple albums internationally on various record labels like Mojo/Universal, Didgeridoo Records, Infinity Distribution, The Pop Collective, and their own independent label, New Pop Revival Records.
+They have also had several songs featured in radio, television, and theatrical films.
+Originally a quartet, they have performed and recorded as a trio as well.

-Their name comes from the Admiral Twin Drive-In, a popular drive-in theater that operated in Tulsa from 1951 until it was destroyed by a fire on September 3, 2010.
-The Admiral Twin Drive-In was rebuilt and reopened for business on June 15, 2012.
+Their name comes from the Admiral Twin Drive-In, a popular drive-in theater in Tulsa.

 1996-1997

 Admiral Twin was formed in Tulsa, Oklahoma by members of the Mellowdramatic Wallflowers and State of Mind; two bands that had been playing the local music scene over the previous decade.
-At that time, the band consisted of Brad Becker (vocals, guitar, sax and more), Mark Carr (vocals, bass), Jarrod Gollihare (vocals, drums), and John Russell (vocals, guitar).
+At that time, the band consisted of Brad Becker (vocals, guitar, sax, accordion), Mark Carr (vocals, bass), Jarrod Gollihare (vocals, drums), and John Russell (vocals, guitar).
 All of the members are also songwriters.
 After performing some shows and recording a few demos over the course of the year, they officially began working on their first album in fall of 1996.
-On October 23, 1996 the band performed at the Hard Rock Cafe in Boston, MA for the NEMO Music Showcase & Conference (then part of the Boston Music Awards).
-On June 13, 1997 the band performed a concert with Hanson at Frontier City in Oklahoma City, OK.
+On October 23, 1996, the band performed at the Hard Rock Cafe in Boston, MA for the NEMO Music Showcase & Conference (then part of the Boston Music Awards).
+On June 13, 1997, the band performed a concert with Hanson at Frontier City in Oklahoma City, OK.

 1997–2002

-Admiral Twin released their debut album, Unlucky, on December 20, 1997 on the independent label, New Pop Revival Records.
+Admiral Twin released their debut album, Unlucky, on December 20, 1997, on the independent label, New Pop Revival Records.
 Produced and recorded by the band at their home studio, it was then assembled by Steve Ripley at The Church Studio before being sent off for mastering by Roger Seibel at SAE in Phoenix, AZ.
-On December 25, 1997 the band performed the Christmas classic, "Do You Hear What I Hear?" in a pre-taped segment on the TV program Good Morning Oklahoma, on KTUL in Tulsa, OK.
-On May 31, 1998 Admiral Twin performed a concert with The Marshall Tucker Band at Riverparks in Tulsa, OK.
+Thomas Conner's review in the Tulsa World called it "One phenomenal freakin’ pop album.", and Dallas Koehn at Urban Tulsa Weekly opined that "It offers hope for the next decade of modern music.”
+On December 25, 1997, the band performed the Christmas classic, "Do You Hear What I Hear?" in a pre-taped segment on the TV program Good Morning Oklahoma, on KTUL in Tulsa, OK.
+On February 6, 1998, Admiral Twin performed at Jack's Sugar Shack in Los Angeles, CA for the Poptopia event.
+On May 31, 1998, the group performed a concert with The Marshall Tucker Band at Riverparks in Tulsa, OK.